Skatteetaten/dbh/README.md

 ## Setting up a development environment

-The Database Hotel API (dbh from now on) can easilly be run locally eather from your ide (IntellJ will be assumed) or from gradle.
+The Database Hotel API (dbh from now on) can easilly be run locally either from your ide (IntellJ will be assumed) or from gradle.
+Before you can run or build the application, however, there are a couple of prerequisites that must be handled.

-From IntelliJ import the project from external model (gradle) and run the Main class.
+### Oracle JDBC driver

-Or, from the command line run
+You will need to provide the Oracle JDBC driver as this dependency does not exist in any public maven repository.

-    ./gradlew boot:run
+Please read the readme file in the ```lib``` folder for more information.
+Once this jar file is in place, you will be able to compile and build the application.

-## How to use containerized Oracle database
+### Prepare a Oracle database server

 A convenient way to get started with development is setting up your own Oracle database running from a Docker image on your own development machine.
 There are no official Oracle database images available for download